gnosisguild/ethers-multisend/README.md

   - Raw transactions
 - Encode a batch of transactions into a single [multi-send call](https://github.com/gnosis/safe-contracts/blob/main/contracts/libraries/MultiSend.sol).

+## What to do with the encoded transaction objects?

+The encode functions produce JavaScript objects that can be used to actually execute the described transactions.
+There are various ways to do that:

+- from any enabled Safe/Zodiac module via `executeTransactionFromModule` (see: [Zodiac Module base contract](https://github.com/gnosis/zodiac/blob/master/contracts/core/Module.sol#L43))
+- directly by calling the Safe's `execTransaction` function, providing the required owner signatures ([learn more](https://docs.gnosis.io/safe/docs/contracts_tx_execution/))
+- collecting the required signatures on-chain, by calling `approveHash` upfront ([learn more](https://docs.gnosis.io/safe/docs/contracts_tx_execution/#on-chain-approvals))
+- collecting the required signatures off-chain, by proposing the transaction using the [Safe Transaction Service](https://docs.gnosis.io/safe/docs/tutorial_tx_service_initiate_sign/)

+Check out the [@gnosis.pm/safe-core-sdk](https://github.com/gnosis/safe-core-sdk/tree/main/packages/safe-core-sdk) package for interacting with the Gnosis Safe contracts and the [@gnosis.pm/safe-service-client](https://github.com/gnosis/safe-core-sdk/tree/main/packages/safe-service-client) package for using the Safe Transaction Service from JavaScript apps.

 ## Installation

 This module is distributed via npm.
 For adding it to your project, run: